What Outsiders Think about California: Dispelling Stereotypes

 What People Think about California: False Assumptions

 I met some individuals who don’t even get bothered with your insider’s look.
 They continue to narrate their side of the story to anybody who has similar views about California, Los Angeles, and the rest of the West Coast.
-With that being said, here’re false beliefs that the Californians have to dispel again and again.
+With that being said, here’re some false beliefs that Californians have to dispel again and again.

 1. It’s Warm Year Round

-It gets cold and even snowy, especially in central and northern California.
+It gets cold and even snowy, especially in central and Northern California.
 And although it almost never snows in Los Angeles, mountains a couple of hours away from the city don’t cease to impress with the amount of snow they get in late fall and winter.

 READ MORE: 10 Best Places to Find Snow in California